kala13x/magtisun/README.md

 ###Compilation
 Compilation of this project is possible with Makefile (just type 'make' in terminal).
-If you want to compile project manually, at first you mast compile libmagtifun and slog.
+If you want to compile project manualy, at first you mast compile libmagtifun and slog.

 ```
 git clone git@github.com:kala13x/magtisun.git